 In addition to improving our processes, we have continued to review our standards to ensure they are fit for purpose.
 We have reviewed and re-published 14 of the 16 professions' standards of proficiency.
-Practitioner psychologists' standards of proficiency have been reviewed and will be published in July 2015.
-Social workers in England standards of proficiency will be reviewed in 2015-16.
 In 2014 we worked with service users and professionals on revisions to our standards of conduct, performance and ethics, building upon an extensive programme of research with registrants, employers and service users and their carers.
 We have also started to review our standards of education and training, and will use the same methods in our review before publishing these revised standards in 2016.